david-llamas-roman/david-llamas-roman/README.md

 ## 🧠 Some of my skills
 - I am very creative, I am always thinking about something
 - My english level is not the best, but I think that I can get by
-- I define myself as an HTML engineer 😎